 - In order to access accommodations, students must disclose their disability to Disability Services and state their requested accommodations.

 The objective of Disability Services is to provide services and support that ensures an equal educational opportunity for students at the University.
 Our services aim to include not only the appropriate accommodations, but also the use of assistive technology and supportive outreach that is essential for students’ educational success.
-The Adaptive Technology Room, located on the first floor of Carstensen Hall, was created in 2009 and contains some of the latest adaptive technology equipment available.
 We provide several types of hardware and software that can assist students with visual impairments, hearing impairments, as well as learning and physical disabilities.
 This hardware and software is available to all UB students with a qualifying disability who are entitled to academic accommodations.

 Hours, Location, and Contact Information